Severson-Group/docs.amdc.dev/source/accessories/uinverter/rl-est/index.md

 estimated as a purely resistive load and for higher frequencies, the load can be estimated as a purely inductive load

-5. Estimated resistance, $R_{estimated}$ can be found by taking the inverse of the curve fitted value of `FRF` at low frequencies and estimated inductive reactance, $X_{L-estimated}$ can be found by taking the inverse of the curve fitted value of FRF at low frequencies.
+5. Estimated resistance, $R_{estimated}$ can be found by taking the inverse of the curve fitted value of `FRF` at low frequencies and estimated inductive reactance, $X_{L-estimated}$ can be found by taking the inverse of the curve fitted value of FRF at high frequencies.
-The value of inductance can be subsequently found using the $X_L$ value
+The value of inductance can be subsequently found using the $X_L$ value.

 The datasheet values for the `R` and `L` in the example case were `0.25 Ohm` and `100 uH` respectively.
 However, as it turns out, after performing